AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-Omega-Categories-Made-Easy.md

       [_,_,_,_,al,_,_,_,be]
       (f ∘ g → h ∘ i)
 ```
-and we can finally make use of our original context to prove the exchange law; that horizontal and vertical composition commute;
+and we can finally make use of our original context to prove the exchange law; that horizontal and vertical composition commute
 ```
 exchange =
   coh [x : *,